Waiting for the girls to get out of school isn’t so bad when this is the view.

 We have some strategies that we use to make things easier, including the “Homework Box” that I’ll share in a different post, but a soccer field is still not the optimal place to be doing homework.
 As daylight savings time comes to an end and night will fall even before the first practice begins, I’m going to have to make some adjustments.
 I’ll keep you posted if I have any brilliant ideas…or maybe I’ll just need to pick up a couple of these…

-Hi, I'm Lisa, a mom of two tween girls navigating my way through life and the Southern California competitive girls club soccer scene.
+Hi, I'm Lisa, a mom of two girls, a teen and a tween, navigating my way through life and the Southern California competitive girls club soccer scene.

 Join us for serious soccer posts sprinkled in with soccer mom fashion, tips and a peek into our crazy life.
 Thanks for stopping by!

 - Commitment in Youth Sports May 9, 2012